 Typically, the older you get, the more money you will be making.
 The more money you start making, the more money you start to spend.
 Lifestyle inflation takes hold in this directly corresponding relationship; as people advance in careers and start earning more money, they spend more too.
 If lifestyle inflation is handled responsibly, there are also more opportunities to save.

 Lifestyle inflation is not bad, but when you inflate spending habits it’s important to inflate your other financial goals as well.
 Don’t just spend more.
 Use lifestyle inflation to contribute greater amounts to your retirement and savings goals.
 Build up your emergency fund.
 Keep lifestyle inflation in check by staying on top of your responsible financial goals.
-You may enlist the help of a financial planner to help you do so!
+You may enlist the help of a certified financial planner to help you do so!

 5. Do Some Personal Calculations